How Does Wheelchair Curling Work?

 Reading the ice — Without sweepers to influence curl, teams must read the ice conditions perfectly.
 Temperature changes, frost patterns, and previous stone paths all affect how stones behave.
 The skip (team captain) must be an exceptional ice reader.

 Wheelchair curling has the simplest classification in all of Paralympic winter sport: one class.
-The only requirement is a significant impairment in lower limb/trunk function that necessitates use of a wheelchair for daily mobility.
+The only requirement is a significant impairment in lower limb or trunk function that necessitates use of a wheelchair for daily mobility.

-This contrasts sharply with sports like para alpine skiing (20+ classes) or para snowboard (3 classes).
-The reasoning is that curling doesn't require lower body movement during play — all action comes from the upper body pushing the delivery stick.
-Therefore, variations in lower body impairment don't significantly affect competitive performance, and a single class is sufficient for fair competition.
+This contrasts sharply with sports like para alpine skiing (~20 classes) or para snowboard (3 classes).
+The reasoning is practical: curling doesn't require lower body movement during play — all action comes from the upper body pushing the delivery stick.
+Variations in lower body impairment don't significantly affect competitive performance, so a single class ensures fair competition without subdivision.

 Teams must be mixed gender — at least one man and one woman on the 4-person roster.
-For the full explanation of Paralympic classification across all sports, see our classification master guide.
+For the full explanation of Paralympic classification across all winter sports, see our Paralympic Classification Explained guide.

 Delivery Sticks — The most critical piece of equipment.
-Delivery sticks are telescoping poles (typically 1.5–2 meters long) with a bracket on one end that clips onto the stone's handle.
+Delivery sticks are telescoping poles (approximately 1.5–2 meters long) with a bracket on one end that clips onto the stone's handle.
 Players push the stone forward by extending their arm while the stick is attached.
 Different stick designs offer varying levels of control — some have hinged joints for angle adjustment, others are rigid for maximum power transfer.
+The World Curling Federation approves stick designs for competition use.

 Ice Surface — The same curling sheet is used as in regular competition.
 However, wheelchair curling athletes sit lower to the ice, which affects their visual perspective when aiming.
-The delivery angle is different from a standing/sliding position, requiring adapted aiming techniques.
+The delivery angle is different from a standing or sliding position, requiring adapted aiming techniques that players develop through extensive practice.

 Stones — Standard granite curling stones (identical to regular curling) weighing approximately 19.5 kg (44 lb) with a maximum circumference of 91.44 cm.